Glavin001/ember-c3/README.md

 ```

 ### C3 Events
 c3 emits two types of events - [chart](https://c3js.org/reference.html#oninit) and [data](https://c3js.org/reference.html#data-onclick) events.
-Chart events can be assigned to an action via a property.
-Data events must be assigned an action as part of the data object.
+Chart events can be assigned to a closure action via a property.
+Data events **must** be assigned an action in the data object.

 For connivence, the chart object is passed into all chart events.
 An example of a chart and data event is shown below.
+Note the use of `bind` for tying actions to data events.
 See the dummy app for more examples

 templates/application.hbs
 ```hbs